SambhavAnand/exek/README.md

 * System Preferences -> Security and Privacy -> General
 * You'll see a prompt which says Apple blocked an app from an unverified developer.
 Click on the lock to make changes, and then click on open anyways.
 * You should be able to install the app now.
-* As usual, to activate the search bar, hit Ctrl + k on your keyboard.
+* As usual, to activate the search bar, hit **Ctrl-K** on your keyboard.

 #### I've installed the app successfully but how do I run this.
-Pull up your preview bar (Command + Space) and type exek.
+Pull up your preview bar (Command + Space) and type **Exek**.
 Select the application and hit enter.
 The app will now start running in the background.
 You should see a logo pop up on the top right of your menu bar.
-You can now pull up the search bar at any point by hitting Ctrl + k
+You can now pull up the search bar at any point by hitting **Ctrl-K**
 The first time you open up the bar, you might be asked to grant the app permissions to execute commands on your behalf.

+#### I'm facing some other issue
+Please reach out to Arman or me (Sambhav) detailing the problems you are facing.
+As always, don't hesitate to be brutally honest with any feedback/suggestions you might have.